WSBK / Superbike Racing · Workflow guide

 Regional championship bikes with poor number visibility

-Why it's hard: Lower-budget teams use older fairings, faded numbers, DIY number placements, and sometimes handwritten or poorly printed digits.
+Why it's hard.
+Lower-budget teams use older fairings, faded numbers, DIY number placements, and sometimes handwritten or poorly printed digits.
 National championships have even wider variation than official WSBK.

 extreme